Δ

 To increase financial certainty, we’ve made our contracts as clear and transparent as possible.
 We specify, upfront, which costs you’ll need to pay, and what they cover.
 Here’s a quick breakdown of the fees you’ll need to pay for the duration of your stay in one of our licence or leasehold villages:

 * Please note, the costs are a little different for our freehold (strata title) villages in Sydney, New South Wales and in Logan, Queensland.
-It is also a little different for our community The Verge at Burleigh on the Gold Coast.

-You will not have to pay stamp duty on your unit, leaving you with extra money in your pocket to enjoy while you’re settling in.
+Unlike most property transactions you will not have to pay stamp duty on your unit, leaving you with extra money in your pocket to enjoy while you’re settling in.

 Service fees depend on which village you choose, and are set at a cost-recovery rate only.
 These cover our operating costs as well as: